Ekoda/LanguageModelFromScratch/README.md

-# LLM from Scratch
+# Language Model from Scratch
-An LLM from scratch, built in order to explore and understand the Transformer model, specifically a fully functional decoder for next-word prediction, similar to GPT.
+A Language Model built from scratch, in order to explore and understand the Transformer model, specifically a fully functional decoder for next-word prediction, similar to GPT.
 This model is implemented with backpropagation, enabling actual training, albeit at a very slow pace.
 The focus is on clarity and education rather than optimization

 ---
 ## Example